hyosung11/Launch-School/Courses/journal.md

 ## 20220527 금요일

 08:51 The kids are off of school and we are going to Legoland in a few minutes.
 I will study a little in the car.
 I want to train at the gym today after we get back.
 I'm excited again about training.

+## 20220531 화요일

+12:28 I've taken many days off from studying and am now grinding through the latest versio of my studying guide and practicing code examples in a coderpad sandbox.
+It's hot today and getting hotter.
+I want to go to the gym later and do a maximal strength lower body day.